 Colorado law states that burglary is a person entering a property without permission intending to commit a crime inside.
 A person could be charged with burglarizing/trespassing on their own property if the property is co-owned or if there is another resident that has legally restricted entry.

 The issue typically arises in domestic violence cases like Stephen Malouff’s, as well as tenant-landlord disputes.
-In such complex situations, having the support and expertise of a Denver domestic violence defense lawyer becomes essential to address legal challenges effectively and safeguard your rights.
+In such complex situations, having the support and expertise of a domestic violence lawyer becomes essential to address legal challenges effectively and safeguard your rights.

 Below, we’ve listed some of the reasons you could be charged with burglarizing your own home in Colorado: